Chinese aircraft carrier Fujian: Design

 Fujian was originally intended to use steam catapults, which the Chinese reverse-engineered from the scrapped HMAS Melbourne.
-In 2013, PLAN Rear Admiral Yin Zhuo reported it would use electromagnetic catapults instead; EM catapults prototypes were observed in 2012.
+In 2013, PLAN Rear Admiral Yin Zhuo reported it would use electromagnetic (EM) catapults instead; EM catapult prototypes were observed in 2016 alongside steam catapults.
+In 2017, Rear Admiral Ma Weiming stated that the PLAN was still evaluating both steam and EM catapults.

+Its crew consists of 2,000 sailors and 1,000 airmen.

 Size

 The ship is estimated to be 316 m long, 76 m wide, and have a full load displacement of 80,000 to 85,000 tons.
 The size has been compared to the United States Navy's s.